Procurement and Payment Services (PPS) manages the tendering process to make sure that it is fair, equitable, transparent and cost-effective.

-The awarding of tenders must be in line with UCT's Affirmative Procurement Policy, which is ruled by legislation requiring that a certain amount of spend is directed to BEE-accredited vendors.
+The awarding of tenders must be in line with UCT's Affirmative Procurement Policy, which requires that a certain amount of UCT's spending is directed to BEE-accredited vendors.

 Calls for tenders